AtomicAntt/RhythmBulletHell/README.md

 # RhythmBulletHell
-Bullet hell where you dodge flaming projectiles to the beat!
+Bullet hell rhythm game where you dodge flaming projectiles to the beat!

 Game link: https://atomicant.itch.io/blazing-beatz